-Today I initiated a phone call with the president of the Russian Federation.
+'Today I initiated a phone call with the president of the Russian Federation.
 The result was silence.
 Though the silence should be in Donbas.
 That's why I want to address today the people of Russia.
 I am addressing you not as a president, I am addressing you as a citizen of Ukraine.

 More than 2,000km of the common border is dividing us.
-Along this border your troops are stat almost 200,000 soldiers, thousands of military vehicles.
-Your leaders approved them to make a ste forward, to the territory of another country.
-And this step can be the beginning of a big war on th
+Along this border your troops are stationed, almost 200,000 soliders, thousands of military vehicles.
+Your leaders approved them to make a step forward, to the territory of another country.
+And this step can be the beginning of a big war on the European continent."

 We know for sure that we don't need the war.
 Not a Cold War, not a hot war.
 Not a hybrid one.
-But if we'll be attacked by the (esseny) troops, if they try to take our country away from us, our freedom, our lives, the lives of our children, we will defend ourselves.
+But if we'll be attacked by the [memp] troops, if they try to take our country away from us, our freedom, our lives, the lives of our children, we will defend ourselves.
 Not attack, but defend ourselves.
-And when you will be attacking us, you will see our faces, not our backs, but our faces www.teacherspayteachers.com/Product/Russia-Ukraine-crisis-Zelenskyys-address-in-full-Speech-Analysis-7812489
+And when you will be attacking us, you will see our faces, not our backs, but our faces.

 The war is a big disaster, and this disaster has a high price.
 With every meaning of this word.
 People lose money, reputation, quality of life, they lose freedom.
-But the main thing is that people lose their loved on they lose themselves.
+But the main thing is that people lose their loved ones, they lose themselves.

-Russia-Ukraine Crisis: Zelenskyy's Address in Full-Speech Analysis (Grades 6-12)
+Russia-Ukraine Crisis: Zelenskyy's Address in Full- Speech Analysis (Grades 6-12)